Frequently Asked Questions at the Equine Center

-Yes, there is an additional course fee for all classes involving horses.
+Yes, there are nominal additional course fees for all classes involving horses.

-Yes, all students in the equine program have the opportunity for an internship.
+Yes, all students in the equine program are required to complete an internship.
 The location of this internship does not have to take place in Kentucky, but must be arranged before the internship takes place and credit is given.

 Are there work opportunities at the farm while in university?

-Yes, students who qualify for work-study can be employed at the farm throughout the school year.
-There are work opportunities also available during the weeks of our summer horse camp program.
+Yes, equine students who qualify for work-study can be employed at the farm throughout the school year or in other locations on campus.
+We may not have enough work for all students requesting work-study hours on the farm.
+There may be work opportunities available during the weeks of our summer programs.

 Is the riding English or Western style?

-We have beginning and intermediate classes that use both disciplines.
+We have beginning, intermediate, and advanced classes that use both disciplines.
 Students may ride according to their individual interest.